Abstract visualization of multimodal AI processing text, images, audio and video with interconnected neural networks

 How Multimodal AI Models Work

-Multimodal AI systems typically follow a three-stage architecture: encoding, fusion, and decoding.
+Multimodal AI systems follow a three-stage architecture: encoding, fusion, and decoding.
 Each modality is first processed by specialized encoders, then combined in a shared representation space, and finally decoded to produce the desired output.

 1. Encoding Stage: Separate encoders process each modality - Vision Transformers (ViTs) for images, text encoders for language, audio encoders for sound.
 Each produces high-dimensional embeddings.